 They’re legit, people.
 They just have less packaging, less advertising and less plastic.
 It’s not like your doctor’s office needs an EPT to tell if you’re pregnant each time.
 I buy them in bulk, just so when I’m having a procedure or I’m taking medicine I can KNOW.
 Do it.
 Or, check these out from Amazon!

-I know a lot of people worry their pregnancy test wasn’t right — but there are VERY few false positive pregnancy tests (but some people do lose the baby in early pregnancy, and that’s different).
+I know a lot of people worry their pregnancy test wasn’t right — but there are VERY few false positives (but some people do lose the baby in early pregnancy and that’s different).

-2. Find a doctor when you’re first pregnant
+2. Find a health care provider when you’re first pregnant

-- Find one you agree with — and that post has lots of hints to figure that out with!
+- Find one you agree with — and this post has lots of hints to help you figure that out!

 3. Find a hospital when you’re first pregnant

-I’d see what’s around you and get recommendations from friends.
+I’d see what’s around you and get recommendations from friends about local hospitals.
 Keep in mind that doctors only get “privileges” at one or two hospitals.
 They can’t just go to any hospital and deliver a baby.
 It’s just not how it works.
 One word: paperwork.
-Lots, and lots of paperwork. 🙂 Hence,they can usually only keep up with a few.
+Lots and lots of paperwork. 🙂 Hence, they can usually only keep up with a few.
+Also, it would require them to drive and possibly be at several hospitals and that can take time away from other patients, so it can be a hard call.

-That’s just one of the ways why a hospital is not a hotel.
+That’s just one of the ways why a hospital is not a hotel (pregnant women need to read that article).

 4. Call your insurance in early pregnancy